mike-french/triex/README.md

 - `dump`: returns the tree structure

 `new` creates a new trie containing a root node (process).
-There is a variant that accepts a list of strings to add to the new trie.
+There is a convenience version that accepts a list of strings to add to the new trie.

 `add` adds one or more new strings to the trie.
 The api function initiates an _add_ traversal of the tree for each new string.
 The traversal passes through existing nodes that match a prefix of the new string.
-If there is no onward path, new child nodes are spawned, and the traversal continues.
+If there is no onward path, new child nodes are spawned, and the traversal continues (like laying the track in front of the train).
 When the new string is consumed, the last node is marked as a terminal _success_ node.